AvAarsNS/GameOfLifeLegacy/NOTES.md

   "height": 20,
   "pattern": "GLIDER"
 }
-🙌- Make the API return the universe
+✅ - Make the API return the universe

+- Adhere to the openAPI spec
+✅ - tickNumber should be 0
+✅- universe should be filled

 - Component: start a new game!
 ✅-- Dimensions